-Statistical increase was seen between the initial intake and the 12-month intake (P=.039) and between the initial intake and the 36-month intake (P=.034; n=21).
+A statistical increase in legal concerns was seen between the initial intake and the 12-month intake (P=.039) and between the initial intake and the 36-month intake (P=.034; n=21).
 The Springfield Metropolitan Bar Association partnered with the NWP to assist members with criminal and non-criminal legal needs.
 The improvements in legal concerns are attributed to the volunteer work provided by legal staff who worked with members to address legal needs or reduce criminal charges through the expungement bill (SB588) enacted in July of 2016.
 Members were assisted in petitioning the courts to expunge old criminal convictions.